 Ianos (Janus) is a God of beginnings and ends; and with that duality, which was sprung when the Celestial Demiurge’s Word (Logoi) of creation was spoken.
 His association with beginnings and ends goes further, as He also presides over every entry and exit, as well as doors and gateways, making His a protective power over a city or building which He watches.
 He is also a God of conflict and resolution; as well as births and transitions.
 His importance to the process of peace and war is signified by His sacred building (often misattributed as a temple, but really a building with two gates), which opened its door during times of war and closed them in times of peace.
 He is the gatekeeper of Olympus, and as the sentry, He permits the prayers of mortals to enter and be received by the Gods.
 It is, for this reason, why He is invoked at the beginning and end of all prayers and sacred rituals.

 Janus’ iconography reflects his tied nature to duality, being commonly depicted as a God who bears two faces.
 He is also associated with keys and staffs.
 It is said that he serves as the namesake for the month January, the first month of the year which is sacred to Him, though ancient sources also claim Juno (Hera) is the basis of it.
 The two-faced nature of Ianos also places Him as a protector of civilization, as He is seen as the source of humans turning from a life of savage behavior into one of political and civil society.

 With all the association of beginnings and ends, and thus duality, Janus can be understood as one of the primary gateway deities alongside Hestia.
-He is a deity that can be invoked in the beginning of every ritual, no matter who the ritual is dedicated to.
+He is a deity that can be invoked at the beginning of every ritual, no matter who the ritual is dedicated to.

 As a God of beginnings, He is to be invoked at: